 One of my favourite phrases ever is 'debugging design'.
 I first heard Laura Elizabeth mention it on Shop Talk Show Ep 317.
 Debugging design means trying to objectively understand why a design 'feels' good or bad.

-I started looking at designs I really liked—by my favourite designers—then I “debugged” them.
-I looked at individual components and tried to objectively understand what made them effective.
-I asked myself what made them effective on their own, and then what made them more effective in the bigger picture.
+I started looking at designs I liked—by my favourite designers—then I “debugged” them.
+I looked at individual components and tried to understand what made them effective objectively.
+I asked myself what made them effective on their own and then what made them more effective in the bigger picture.

 The next bit was crucial—I decided that if I couldn't make any significant improvements to a component, I threw away that part of the design.
 “Part” is the significant word here.
 I became a better designer when I learned to throw things out.
 “In writing, you must kill all your darlings”, said William Faulkner.
 Well, the same applies to design.